clrgit/indented_io/README.md

 end

 my_io = MyIO.new
-my_io.puts "Not indented"
+my_io.puts 'Not indented'
-my_io.indent.puts "It works!"
+my_io.indent.puts 'It works!'

 # Not indented
 #   It works!